IMPACT INITIATIVE

 Originally from France and living in Canada for the past 12 years, Cindy Badier has navigated numerous personal and professional challenges.
 As a single mother, she discovered her neurodivergence—giftedness, visuospatial dyspraxia, ADHD, and epilepsy—relatively late, following a professional burnout in 2021.
 This turning point reshaped her self-perception and allowed her to harness her strengths and self-taught skills.

 The Let’s Start Up Pathway helped Cindy break out of isolation, build meaningful connections with other women facing similar realities, and structure her entrepreneurial project in a concrete way.
-By developing her business plan, she was able to apply to the 2025 OSEntreprendre Challenge and was named a national winner in the Social Impact category for her nonprofit, QG Entreprendre Autrement.
 The personalized and accessible support she received throughout the program helped clarify her vision, boost her confidence, and reinforce the value of her services—marking a pivotal moment in her entrepreneurial journey.

 Drawing on her unique path, Cindy is now forging a promising career aligned with her core values: supporting others through guidance and consulting.